VidarRehn/figma-to-code/README.md

 ## **Usage**

-After installing figma-to-code, you can run the CLI using the **ftc** command.
+After installing figma-to-code, you can run the CLI using the **ftc** command inside your React/Next project.

 ### **Initialization**
 Before you can use figma-to-code, you need to initialize the project.
 Run below prompt in the terminal.